otabek1980/otabek1980/README.md

 # 💫 About Me:
-💬 I'm 22-years old developer from Uzbekistan/Khorezm<br>👨‍💻 I am currently a frontend programmer at Uzinfocom<br>💫 I like creating Website and Telegram bot and Education<br>
+💬 I'm 18-years old developer from Uzbekistan/Khorezm<br>💫 I like creating Website and Telegram bot and Cybersport<br>

 ## 🌐 Socials: